milesj/uploader/readme.md

 * AttachmentBehavior allows models to attach files that automatically upload the file and save its information to a database
 * FileValidationBehavior adds file upload validation rules to your Models validation set
-* Automatically sets all ini settings required for file uploading
 * Support for a wide range of mime types: text, images, archives, audio, video, application
 * Logs all internal errors that can be retrieved and displayed
 * Automatically validates against the default mime types and internal errors